Quick Guide - Creating a Points Analytic Rubric

 - Click the Edit Course Tab on the Navbar.

-- Remember that you should have your Rubric mapped out completely before you get to this stage.
+- Click on Rubrics.
+Remember that you should have your Rubric mapped out completely before you get to this stage.

 - Click New Rubric.